 What is Abstract Art?

 Abstract art, as opposed to visually accurate depictions of objects or scenes, is based on non-realistic portrayals.
-Abstract art, which was popularized in the twentieth century and includes works such well-known artists as Jackson Pollock and Piet Mondrian, has become iconic.
+Abstract art, which was popularized in the twentieth century and includes works by such well-known artists as Jackson Pollock and Piet Mondrian, has become iconic.
 Much of abstract artists’ and painters’ work is based on the idea that shape, color, and texture have inherent value in and of themselves, and that they can elicit a response even when used to create unidentifiable or non-realistic work.

 The impressionism and post-impressionism periods of the nineteenth century spawned a movement toward abstract art, in which color and style took precedence over accurate depiction.
 Painters such as Monet, Seurat, and Cezanne are frequently cited as influences on the movement because they chose to emphasize the inherent artistic point of view that is involved in both creating and viewing a work of art.